Skip to main content

 If you want PrEP please call 0300 300 2016.

-If you are HIV positive, PrEP is not suitable for you.
+If you are living with HIV, PrEP is not suitable for you.
 You need antiretroviral treatment.
 Speak to your GP, sexual health service or other health professionals supporting you for advice.

 Where can I get PrEP for free in Hampshire, Portsmouth, Southampton & Isle of Wight?